Maintaining beauty in times of stress

-As an industry, we are called on to provide effective personal care solutions that save precious time while ensuring that the needs of skin and hair for care and protection are being met – even when they are exposed to psychological and external stresses.
+As an industry, we are called on to provide effective personal care ingredients and products that save precious time while ensuring that the needs of skin and hair for care and protection are being met – even when they are exposed to psychological and external stresses.
 We can offer solutions which make daily routines more efficient, protect against environmental influences and combat the physical effects of stress on the skin.
 DSM is leading the way with a number of products designed to support consumers looking to ease their stress, whether at home or on the go.

-DSM’s NO-STRESS solutions
+DSM’s NO-STRESS ingredients

 This range of skin, hair, sun and performance ingredients and formulations concept has been developed to combat the visible signs of stress and/or simplify personal care regimes.
-Besides effective skin care solutions it includes novel hair formulations to ease people’s stress in their daily routine and on trend sun care formulations designed to appeal to fast-living Millennials, a hitherto overlooked target market.
+Besides effective skin care ingredients it includes novel hair care formulations to ease people’s stress in their daily routine and on trend sun care formulations designed to appeal to fast-living Millennials, a hitherto overlooked target market.

 1 Jindal S. 2017 Trend: Damsels in De-Stress.
 Mintel, 2017